Poggibonsi, a turbulent history and a big unfinished fortress

 What to see around Poggibonsi

-A short walk, about 500 metres, lead us from the Fonte delle Fate to the Convento di San Lucchese that was before camaldolese and then of the Franciscans.
-Its church preserves many artworks made by artists as Bartolo di Fredi, Cennino Cennini, Giovanni della Robbia and Memmo di Filippuccio.
+A short walk, about half a kilometer, takes us from the Fonte delle Fate to the Convento di San Lucchese which was first of the Camaldolese and then of the Franciscans.
+Its church, a rare example of Gothic style in Val d’Elsa, houses numerous works by great artists such as Bartolo di Fredi, Cennino Cennini, Giovanni della Robbia and Memmo di Filippuccio.